spider623/platform_manifest/README.md

 When that is done & repo is synced, type:
 -----------------------------------------
+1. Set ccache : prebuilts/misc/linux-x86/ccache/ccache -M 50G

-1. . build/envsetup.sh
+2. . build/envsetup.sh
-2. lunch
+3. lunch
-3. Choose your device
+4. Choose your device
-4. make tesla -j#
+5. make tesla -j#

 Have Fun!!
 ----------